quarkiverse/quarkus-presidio/README.md

 Apart from providing a REST Client, this extension integrates with [Quarkus Health Check extension](https://quarkus.io/guides/smallrye-health) registering a readness probe against Presidio `/health` endpoint.

-Moreover, it provides [DevServices](https://quarkus.io/guides/dev-services) integration starting an Analyzer and an Anonymizer service, and configuring the `URL` pointing to these isntances.
+Moreover, it provides [DevServices](https://quarkus.io/guides/dev-services) integration starting an Analyzer and an Anonymizer service, and configuring the `URL` pointing to these instances.

 ## Contributors ✨